How to start a mobile mechanic business: a founder's guide

 Bring on your first technician

-A mistake some owners make is overlooking a candidate's driving record.
-Before you extend an offer, run a background check.
+Before you extend an offer, run a background check and pull the candidate's driving record.
 A technician with a poor driving history can cause your commercial auto insurance rates to jump, so this is a key screening step.

 Streamline your daily workflow

-To keep things running smoothly, you might want to use scheduling software.
+Use scheduling software to keep things running smoothly.
 Programs like Shop-Ware or AutoLeap help you manage appointments, dispatch jobs, and handle invoicing from a single platform.
 These systems typically cost between $100 and $300 per month.

 As you grow, a good target is to have each technician generate around $80,000 to $120,000 in annual revenue.
 This ratio helps you decide when it is profitable to hire more help and expand your fleet, keeping your business financially healthy.